byu-cce270/content/docs/unit1/If_GoalSeek/Goal_Seek_Reading.md

 # Goal Seek

 **Goal Seek** is an add-on plugin for Google Sheets.
 It is a powerful tool that utilizes an algorithm that plugs in different calculations to find a solution for an unknown variable using a known end-goal value.
-A great example of this is often found in sales when trying to determine how many units need to be sold to break even or meet a certain quota.
+A great example of this is often found in sales when determining how many units need to be sold to break even or meet a certain quota.

 ## Installing Goal Seek